jimtonn/kv/README.md

 kv is a Windows command-line utility for persisting data to disk and abstracting it as key-value pairs.

 ## Examples
-`kv set mykey myvalue` *sets the value for "mykey" to "myvalue"*
+`kv set mykey myvalue` *sets the value for `mykey` to `myvalue`*

-`kv get myvalue` *gets the current value for "mykey" and outputs it to the standard output*
+`kv get mykey` *gets the current value for `mykey` and outputs it to the standard output*

 `kv dump` *lists all keys and values in the store*

+`kv c:\temp\data.txt set mykey myvalue` *sets a value in a custom store*

+`kv delete mykey` *removes a key (and value) from a store*

+A store is a text file that is created either in the folder where you run kv (kvstore.txt by default) or at a location you specify.
+They are generally human-readable, but values are stored in Base64 so they can contain special characters linebreaks.

 ## Why would anyone need this?
 For [AutoHotKey](https://www.autohotkey.com/), or batch files.
 If you write a lot of AHK scripts, you've probably encountered a situation where you want to send a password somewhere, but it's unpleasant to embed the password value directly in your script.
 You also might want to share the same information across multiple scripts.
 Using the [kv.ahk](https://github.com/jimtonn/kv/blob/master/AHK/kv.ahk) include, you can easily pull values from kv into your AHK scripts.